Drake & Josh Go Hollywood

 Drake & Josh Go Hollywood is a 2006 American television comedy film starring Drake Bell and Josh Peck from the Nickelodeon television series Drake & Josh.
-It first aired on January 6, 2006, and was released on VHS and DVD that same year on January 31.
+It takes place during the events of the series' third season and first aired on January 6, 2006, and was released on VHS and DVD that same year on January 31.
 The film was the highest rated program on cable for the week with 5.4 million viewers.

 Plot

 Josh struggles with his school assignment in which he must write an essay on one of the greatest adventures of his life.
 Meanwhile, Drake is frustrated with his band manager for booking him and his band inappropriate gigs at boring venues.
 Josh offers to become Drake's new manager, using this experience to write his essay, which Drake reluctantly accepts.
 When their parents, Audrey and Walter, leave to go on a ten-day cruise, Drake and Josh drive their sister Megan to the airport so she can visit her friend Jessica in Denver, Colorado.

 However, Drake and Josh accidentally put Megan on the wrong flight to Los Angeles, California.
 Megan asks for a flight to Denver, but is temporarily unable to because of a storm there.
 Megan uses Walter's credit card to book a limousine service and a luxurious stay at the Chambroulay Hotel.
 Drake and Josh fly to L.A., where they find Megan and keep an eye on her.
 During this time, Josh meets a music producer in the hotel bathroom while playing one of Drake's songs on his laptop.
 The producer decides to book Drake an appearance on Total Request Live (TRL) for the next day.

 Unfortunately, Josh later discovers that his G.O. (an MP3 player) was accidentally replaced on the flight with that of a man named Deegan due to an obese lady falling on Josh's lap, containing blueprints for counterfeit money.
 Deegan and his companion Brice Granger find and confront Drake and Josh.
 Deegan and Brice demand Josh to return Deegan's G.O., but Josh refuses.
 Drake and Josh escape, driving around L.A. in a Viper stolen from Tony Hawk.
 When they think they have lost them, Drake and Josh get pulled over by two men claiming to be FBI agents, who later reveal themselves as two more criminals who work with Deegan and Brice.
 The four offenders abduct Drake and Josh and take them to a warehouse, locking them away.